BOJ to raise forecasts for key inflation gauge - sources

 The upgrade would underscore the central bank's growing conviction that robust domestic demand will allow firms to raise prices, and keep inflation sustainably around its 2% target in coming years.

-But the upward revision alone was unlikely to trigger an immediate interest rate rise, because many BOJ officials saw a need to scrutinise the outcome of annual spring wage negotiations and the fallout from U.S. interest rate hikes, the sources said.
+But the upward revision alone was unlikely to trigger an immediate interest rate rise, because many BOJ officials saw a need to scrutinise annual spring wage negotiations and the fallout from U.S. interest rate hikes, the sources said.

 "Price rises are broadening more than initially expected, a trend that could continue if wages rise enough," one of the sources said.

-"When stripping away one-off factors like government subsidies, trend inflation appears to be gaining momentum," another source said, expressing a view echoed by the third.
+"When stripping away one-off factors like government subsidies, trend inflation appears to be gaining momentum," another source said, expressing a view that was echoed by the third.

 The BOJ has traditionally used core consumer inflation, which excludes the effect of fresh food but includes energy costs, as a key gauge in producing forecasts and guiding policy.